Software-Engineering-Project-2025/chat-app-react-nodejs/README.md

 ```
 For Backend.

-Open another terminal in folder, Also make sure mongodb is running in background.
+Open another terminal in folder and also make sure mongodb is running in background.
 ```shell
 cd server
 yarn start